Dukh-i-zhizniki in America

 our resources in getting here we were forced to stop in

-cities to recuperate.
-[Actually, Demens personally guided them to Los
+personally guided them to Los Angeles, provided train

-Angeles, provided train fare and offered jobs in his
+fare and offered jobs in his businesses (lumber,

-businesses (lumber, laundry).
-They were greeted by the
+laundry).
+In Los Angeles, they were greeted by the

 Bethlehem Institutions which specialized in converting